Jarkyc/StarQuestCode/README.md

 # StarQuestCode

-Please make sure to put in your committ summaries what you changed, and be somewhat descriptive about it.
+Please make sure to put in your committ summaries what you changed, and be somewhat descriptive about it